jmdobry/angular-cache/CONTRIBUTING.md

   - Please provide a git message which explains what you've done
   - Commit to the forked repository
 - Make a pull request
-  - Make sure you send the PR to the `develop` branch
   - Travis CI is watching you!